 EARLES, BEVERLEY, Associate Director of English Language Program.
 DipTESL 1979, PhD 1989, Victoria University Wellington, New Zealand.

-FALCONE, JESSICA, Assistant Professor of Sociology, Anthropology and Social Work.
+FALCONE, JESSICA, Associate Professor of Sociology, Anthropology and Social Work.
 MA in Development Anthropology from George Washington University; PhD 2010 in Sociocultural Anthropology from Cornell University.

 FRANCHITTI, ABBY, Curriculum and Assessment Director of English Language Program.
 BA 1968, New York State University College at New Paltz; MA 1971, University of Tours, France; PhD 2006, University of Tours, France.
 Research interests: Women's Suffrage and anti-suffrage movements.

-FRITCH, MELIA ERIN, Assistant Professor of Undergraduate and Community Services Hale Library.
+FRITCH, MELIA ERIN, Associate Professor of Undergraduate and Community Services Hale Library.
 BA 2000, Chadron State College; MA 2004, Kansas State University, MLS 2010, Emporia State University.

 GARNI, ALISA, Associate Professor of Sociology, Anthropology and Social Work.
 BS 1998, Santa Clara University; MA 2002, University of California, San Diego; PhD 2008 University of California, Los Angeles.
 Research Interests: International Migration, Economy and Society, Sociology of Development, Comparative and Historical Methods, Political Sociology, Qualitative Research Methods